Bayesian analysis of analog gravity systems with the Rezzolla-Zhidenko metric: Methods

 \subsection{Perturbation equations for analog black holes}

 Using the RZ metric as a starting point to model analog gravity systems, we assume that the underlying wave equation of a scalar field is given by

-where $g$ is an effective metric that can either be derived from the specific analog system or be modeled agnostically, e.g., using the RZ metric.
+where $\square_{g}$ is the D'Alembertian in the coordinate system of the effective metric $g$.
+This metric that can either be derived from the specific analog system or be modeled agnostically, e.g., using the RZ metric.
 We assume this structure is valid for classes of analog systems, e.g., a draining vortex~\cite{Schutzhold:2002rf,Dolan:2011ti}.
+We choose our units such that the speed of sound is $c=1$.

 The wave equation in the effective space-time can be simplified to